 Choose a location wisely.
 It does matter what the demographics are.
 Understand your potential customers and where they hang out.
 Look for affordable rent that also enables foot traffic and easy access for diners.
 If you want to sell greasy burgers and fries with funky hipster staff, then you should probably avoid a small shopping centre next to an aged care facility.
-However, if that facility is massive with hundreds of young doctors and nurses - your burgers might be what they need after night shift.
+However, if that facility is massive with hundreds of young doctors and nurses - your burgers might be what they need after a night shift.
 Walk in your customer’s shoes.

 Build a relationship with your landlord.
 Think outside the box to negotiate a better deal.
 Leasing rates are a numbers game.
 It’s common for landlords to contribute to your set up costs.
 This will usually alter the monthly rental cost but could be a great way to preserve cash flow and get your landlord to be committed to your business success.
 Ask for ‘rent-free’ periods before you open.
 Six weeks of free rent could be all you need to swing your doors open before you make your first payment.
 Some landlords will offer more to secure a good tenant.
-Don’t sign the lease until an foodservice expert has appraised the site for you.
+Don’t sign the lease until a foodservice expert has appraised the site for you.
 It’s good to know that the exhaust canopy can be easily installed without unexpected costs.

 Get it right on paper first.
-Get a foodservice expert’s detailed plan for front and back of house.
+Get a foodservice expert’s detailed plan for the front and back of a house.
 For the best designs, find someone who knows foodservice as well as construction.
 It all has to come together in the planning.
 You will get more accurate shopfitter and supplier quotes if the designer’s plan is chock-full of all the information.
 A basic or ineffective design may cause a $30,000 variation that will stop you in your tracks.

 Research shopfitters.
 Look for experience with restaurant and kitchen builds.
 Commercial kitchens are specialised.
 They must comply with the relevant codes.
-Some shopfitters are great at retail fitouts and some are experts at retail food and commercial kitchens.
+Some shopfitters are great at retail fit-outs and some are experts at retail food and commercial kitchens.
 So ask around.

 Get all your council applications approved correctly.
 Otherwise, you may not be allowed to open and insurances may be voided.
 If you risk a non-compliant business, the council may halt your trading or insurance companies won’t pay you in the event of a claim.
-It’s a low cost expense that is worth every cent to help you sleep at night.
+It’s a low-cost expense that is worth every cent to help you sleep at night.
 Think ahead - If you sell your food business, you will need to show that all your compliance certificates are in order.

 Find a mentor who knows the food industry.
-A guiding mentor can be an invaluable support for your sanity and decision making.
+A guiding mentor can be invaluable support for your sanity and decision making.
 Find someone with food industry experience and entrepreneurial business smarts and you’re onto a winning formula.
 The food industry is quirky and volatile - find a mentor who ‘gets it’.
 It’s been done before, so don’t be afraid to explore other people’s successes and failures.
 Most are willing to share their knowledge.

 Plan an active long-term marketing strategy.
-Tell the world you'll be open for business leading up to your first day to build a hype and generate quicker cash flow.
+Tell the world you'll be open for business leading up to your first day to build hype and generate quick cash flow.
 Then work that plan relentlessly into the future.
 Think of every dollar spent on marketing as an investment in your brand and future cash flow.
 Social media is a #FoodPorn delight that will work in your favour.
 Be prepared to put in ongoing commitment to keep your brand alive and in touch with your followers.
 Keep abreast of changes in digital mapping technology and online review boards.These are just a few of the key points.
 The entire process is lengthy and heavily regulated, so be sure to engage experienced professionals to get your kitchen open for business as quickly as possible.